pmeenan/i-d-compression-dictionary/draft-meenan-httpbis-compression-dictionary.md

 1. Let MATCH represent the absolute URL pattern from the "match" value for the given dictionary.
-2. LET URL represent the request URL being checked.
+1. LET URL represent the request URL being checked.
-3. If there are no * characters in MATCH:
+1. If there are no * characters in MATCH:
-  a.
-If the MATCH and URL strings are identical, return TRUE.
+    * If the MATCH and URL strings are identical, return TRUE.
-  b.
-Else, return FALSE.
+    * Else, return FALSE.
-4. If there is a single * character in MATCH and it is at the end of the
+1. If there is a single * character in MATCH and it is at the end of the
    string:
-  a.
-If the MATCH string is identical to the start of the URL string, return
+    * If the MATCH string is identical to the start of the URL string, return TRUE.
-     TRUE.
-  b.
-Else, return FALSE.
+    * Else, return FALSE.
-5. Split the MATCH string by the * character into an array of MATCHES (excluding the * deliminator from the individual entries).
+1. Split the MATCH string by the * character into an array of MATCHES (excluding the * deliminator from the individual entries).
+1. If there is not a * character at the end of MATCH:
-6. Pop the first entry in MATCHES from the front of the array into PATTERN.
+    * Pop the last entry in MATCHES from the end of the array into PATTERN.
-  a.
-If PATTERN is identical to the start of the URL string, remove the
-     beginning of the URL string until the end of the match to PATTERN.
+    * If PATTERN is identical to the end of the URL string, remove the end of the URL string to the beginning of the match to PATTERN.
-  b.
-Else, return FALSE.
+    * Else, return FALSE.
-7. If there is not a * character at the end of MATCH:
-  a.
-Pop the last entry in MATCHES from the end of the array into PATTERN.
+1. Pop the first entry in MATCHES from the front of the array into PATTERN.
-  b.
-If PATTERN is identical to the end of the URL string, remove the end of
+    * If PATTERN is not identical to the start of the URL string, return FALSE.
-     the URL string to the beginning of the match to PATTERN.
-  c.
-Else, return FALSE.
-8. Pop each entry off of the front of the MATCHES array into PATTERN.
+1. Pop each entry off of the front of the MATCHES array into PATTERN.
 For each PATTERN, in order:
-  a.
-Search for PATTERN in URL from the beginning of URL and stop at the first
+    * Search for the first match of PATTERN in URL, starting from the position of the end of the previous match.
-     match.
-  b.
-If no match is found, return FALSE.
+    * If no match is found, return FALSE.
-  c.
-Remove the beginning of the URL string until the end of the match to the
-     first occurrence of PATTERN.
-9. Return TRUE.
+1. Return TRUE.

 ### Multiple matching dictionaries